 Keep the spec updated.
 This is where most teams fail.
 When a requirement changes, update the spec before touching the code.
 If the spec drifts from reality, you lose the main advantage of the approach.

-Dario Amodei predicted this month that within six months, 90% of all code will be written by AI.
-Whether or not that timeline holds, the direction is clear: the bottleneck in software development is shifting from writing code to knowing what to build.
+Dario Amodei has predicted that within months, 90% of all code will be written by AI.
+Whether or not that exact timeline holds, the direction is clear: the bottleneck in software development is shifting from writing code to knowing what to build.

 Spec-Driven Development is what happens when that shift gets formalized.
 Engineers who are good at capturing requirements, thinking through constraints, and communicating intent precisely will find their leverage increasing substantially.
 Engineers who relied on implementation skill alone should be paying attention.